yusufaine/tp/docs/UserGuide.md

 [<sub>return to table of content</sub>](#table-of-content)

 ### Find an existing recipe: `find`
-Searches for a recipe based on the keywords (seperated by pipe). <br>
+Searches for a recipe based on the keywords (separated by pipe). <br>
 These `keywords` can consists of ingredients, tags or recipe names. `find` will return any recipe that contains these keywords even if there is a partial matching. <br>

 Usage: